julienherrero/awesome-list/README.md

 - [trello/mr-clean](https://github.com/trello/mr-clean) - Don't leak sensitive data.
 - [twilio/apkscale](https://github.com/twilio/apkscale) - A Gradle plugin to measure the app size impact of Android libraries
 - [tynn-xyz/AString](https://github.com/tynn-xyz/AString) - A context aware string abstraction for Android - implemented with Kotlin for Java
+- [typesafegithub/github-actions-typing](https://github.com/typesafegithub/github-actions-typing) - Bring type-safety to your GitHub actions' API!
+- [typesafegithub/github-workflows-kt](https://github.com/typesafegithub/github-workflows-kt) - Authoring GitHub Actions workflows in Kotlin.
+You won't get back to YAML!
 - [uberto/pesticide](https://github.com/uberto/pesticide) - A Library To Write Domain-Driven Tests, written in Kotlin on top of Junit5
 - [unhappychoice/Norimaki](https://github.com/unhappychoice/Norimaki) - :cyclone: Android client for Circle CI
 - [unhappychoice/color-hash.kt](https://github.com/unhappychoice/color-hash.kt) - :traffic_light: https://github.com/zenozeng/color-hash implementation by Kotlin/Android
 - [usefulness/easylauncher-gradle-plugin](https://github.com/usefulness/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
 Of course, configure it as you will
 - [vanniktech/Emoji](https://github.com/vanniktech/Emoji) - A library to add Emoji support to your Android / JVM Application
-- [varabyte/kobweb](https://github.com/varabyte/kobweb) - A modern framework for full stack web apps in Kotlin, built upon Compose for Web
+- [varabyte/kobweb](https://github.com/varabyte/kobweb) - A modern framework for full stack web apps in Kotlin, built upon Compose HTML
 - [veepee-oss/link-router](https://github.com/veepee-oss/link-router) - Android routing library
 - [vestrel00/contacts-android](https://github.com/vestrel00/contacts-android) - Android Contacts API Library written in Kotlin with Java interoperability.
 No more ContentProviders and cursors.
 Say goodbye to ContactsContract.
 Build your own contacts app!
 - [vinodbaste/Image-compressor](https://github.com/vinodbaste/Image-compressor) - An Android Image compress library, reduce's the size of the image by 90% without losing any of its pixels.